 Best of the Best Drum Practice Pad

 So which is the absolute best drum practice pad, you ask?
-The Drumeo P4 Practice Pad is the last pad standing for me.
+The Movement Drum Double-Sided is the last pad standing for me.

-You can play this straight from the box and is so light and portable too.
+You can play this straight from the box and take it anywhere you go.
 A stand is not necessary, but if you ever feel like using a stand for upright and stable playing, you have the option to buy a separate snare stand.

 Comments or Questions Left?